wso2/docs-mi/en/docs/install-and-setup/install/running-the-mi-dashboard.md

 ## Configuring Single Sign-on with OpenID Connect

 !!! note "Before you begin"
-	- 	This is an **optional** configuration that you can do to enable Single Sign-On for the Micro Integrator Dashboard.
-By default, the Micro Integrator Dashboard uses the Micro Integrator user store for authentication.
+	- 	This is an **optional** configuration that you can do to enable Single Sign-On for the Integration Control Plane.
+By default, the Integration Control Plane uses its own user store for authentication.
 	-	See the documentation of your preferred Identity provider for instructions on setting up OpenID Connect.
 	-	This feature was tested with WSO2 IS 5.10.0 and Shibboleth 4.1.2.
 There may be compatibility issues when using other vendors.

-Follow the steps given below to connect the Micro Integrator Dashboard to your Identity provider.
+Follow the steps given below to connect the Integration Control Plane to your Identity provider.

-1. Open the `deployment.toml` file stored in the `<MI_DASHBOARD_HOME>/conf/` directory.
+1. Open the `deployment.toml` file stored in the `<ICP_HOME>/conf/` directory.
 2. Add the following configurations and update the required values.

 	```toml